CS-SI/Orekit/src/site/markdown/faq.md

 and the message should not appear.

 Configuring data loading is explained in the configuration page.
-For a start, the simplest configuration is to download the orekit-data.zip file from the download page, to unzip it anywhere you want, note the path of the orekit-data folder that will be created and add the following lines at the start of your program:
+For a start, the simplest configuration is to download the [orekit-data-master.zip](https://gitlab.orekit.org/orekit/orekit-data/-/archive/master/orekit-data-master.zip) file from the forge, to unzip it anywhere you want, rename the `orekit-data-master` folder that will be created into `orekit-data` and add the following lines at the start of your program:

     File orekitData = new File("/path/to/the/folder/orekit-data");
     DataProvidersManager manager = DataProvidersManager.getInstance();